 Camino for charity: pilgrimage for CAFOD

 Raise money for CAFOD by walking the final 100 miles of the Camino de Santiago de Compostela.
 This is an opportunity to take part in an amazing pilgrimage whilst raising funds for our work to make a real difference to the lives of those in need.

 The Camino trail - also called the ‘route of the stars’ because it lies beneath the Milky Way, takes pilgrims along the beautiful and peaceful countryside across the north of Spain.
 The end point is the cathedral of Santiago de Compostela.

 Give this amazing challenge even more meaning by fundraising for CAFOD as part of your spiritual journey.

-To help you organise the logistics of your journey CAFOD has teamed up with Macs Adventures!
-Macs Adventures are an experienced walking and adventure tour company that specialise in organising and booking Camino trips.
-They can advise you on your best travel options, and if you so choose, book your accomodation along the way.
+To help you organise the logistics of your journey, Macs Adventures specialise in organising and booking Camino trips.
+They can advise you on your best travel options, and if you so choose, book your accommodation along the way.

 - The most popular Camino journey for CAFOD pilgrims is the last 100km of the route of the 'Camino Frances'.
 See the Macs Adventures options for this part of the journey.

 - If you are thinking about a longer journey, please see the 'Full Camino'